cecoulombe/social_media_app/README.md

 ## **Project Overview**
 This web application will allow users to:
-- Create posts
+- Create posts, view, update, and delete posts created by themselves and others
-- Comment on posts
+- Comment on posts and reply to other comments
 - Like posts
-- Add friends
+- Update their display name and profile picture

-The backend API is partially functional, and users can interact with it through Postman for testing purposes.
+Both the frontend and backend have the functionality described above using the path operations described below.

 ---